 Also, add these lines in .htaccess to leverage browser caching:

-You can specify a different set of values depending on your preference.
+You can specify a shorter or longer cache expiration depending on your preference.

 Improve WordPress Speed on Shared Hosting